Slow Cooker Chicken Thighs with Creamy Lemon Sauce

 Want these now instead of waiting all day for them to slow cook?
 Try my Instant Pot Chicken Thighs instead!

-Slow Cooker Chicken Thighs with Creamy Lemon Sauce on white plate with sliced lemons
+Slow Cooker Chicken Thighs With A Creamy Lemon Sauce

 Ingredients